alexpisquared/TaxPrep/Src/MF.TxCategoryAssigner/ReadMe.md

 ﻿Reverse CHrono

 # 2021-09-02  Still .Net 4.8 'cause of ..
 TTS ... maybe
-ClickOnce does not work .. use Rls folder.
+ClickOnce does not work .. use Rls folder as an installed/published app.

 //todo: read balances in from "C:\Users\alexp\OneDrive\Documents\0\MF\DnLds\accountactivity TD Pi 2020-030-02  -  2021-09-02.csv" to txnV2 table.